mediumroast/mr_python/README.md

 # Introduction
 This is the Python Software Development Kit (SDK) for the mediumroast.io.
 Internal tooling from Mediumroast, Inc. uses this SDK, so it will always be a first class citizen.
 Specifically, we build tools requiring ETL (Extract, Transform and Load), Machine Learning and Natural Language Processing (NLP) with this SDK.
-As appropriate examples illustrating various capabilities of the SDK can be found in the `examples/` directory of this package.
+As appropriate examples illustrating various capabilities of the SDK can be found in the `mediumroast_examples/` directory of this package.

+## Current status
+This SDK mirrors the capabilities of the mediumroast.io application server.
+Therefore it is fully functional mapping to the capabilities aavailable from the server.
+Specifically this means the SDK is capable of:
+1. Creating interaction, company, study and user objects
+2. Reporting on or listing interaction, company, study and user objects
+3. Transforming raw inputs into respective objects.
+4. Ingesting metadata from S3 buckets, provided they match a file name specification, into raw inputs that can be transformed.
+Many of these functionalities have example implementations that enable the developer to understand how to use the SDK.
+Also the file name specification can be found in the github [mediumroast_examples directory](https://github.com/mediumroast/mediumroast_py/tree/main/mediumroast_examples) of the repository for mediumroast_py.

+## The Examples
+To illustrate how to interact programmatically with the mediumroast.io application several examples have been created to make it easier for developers to interact with the system.
+The scope of the examples, over time, will include all aspects of the SDK to speed up 3rd party development processes.
+This means that over time examples for all apsects of the SDK will be produced and made available under the Apache Software License.
+As with anything in the SDK if you run into problems please make sure that you raise an [issue](https://github.com/mediumroast/mediumroast_py/issues) in the repository.
+More detail on the examples can be found within the [examples directory](https://github.com/mediumroast/mediumroast_py/tree/main/mediumroast_examples) of this repository.

-# Installation and Configuration Steps for Developers
+# Installation
-The following steps are important if you are developing or extending the Python SDK.
-If you're not a developer these steps aren't as important to you and you should pay attention to section entitled *Installation for Early Adopters and Testers*.

-## Cloning the repository for Developers
-Assuming `git` is installed and your credentials are set up to talk to the mediumroast.io set of repositories it should be possible to do the following as a user on the system:
-1. `mkdir ~/dev;cd ~/dev`
-2. `git clone git@github.com:mediumroast/mediumroast_py.git`
-This will create an `mediumroast_py` directory in `~/dev/` and allow you to proceed to the following steps for installation.
+Since the package is under heavy development please check in often and upgrade frequently.

 ## Installation
-For developers of the package the `setup.py` file is available to enable a local software distribution that can be improved upon.
-As inspired by [this article](https://python-packaging-tutorial.readthedocs.io/en/latest/setup_py.html) the best current way to perform the installation of a developer version after cloning is to assuming you've cloned into `~/dev`:
-1. `cd ~/dev/mr_sdk/python`
-2. `sudo pip install -e ./`
-With this accomplished tools that you've written which depend upon this package should operate.
-If there are issues encountered then please open an [issue](https://github.com/mediumroast/mr_python/issues).
+This package is available on PyPi and can be installed via pip use: `pip install mediumroast_py`

+## Upgrade
+You can perform an upgrade using pip: `pip install mediumroast_py --upgrade`

+## Availability of mediumroast_examples
+Installation through pip from [PyPi](https://pypi.org/project/mediumroast-py/) the examples will be installed in `dist-packages/mediumroast_examples`.
+For example if you're using Python 3.8 with `dist-packages` kept in `/usr/local` then this would be the path for the examples: `/usr/local/lib/python3.8/dist-packages/mediumroast_examples`.

-## Structure of the repository
+# Structure of the repository
 The following structure is available for the Python SDK, as new SDK implementations are created additional top level directories will be created.
 ```
-mr_python/
-      examples/
+mediumnroast_py/
+      mediumroast_examples/
       mediumroast_py/
             api/
             extractors/